 There are two types of website performance.
 Real and perceived.
 Both are important.

-Real performance is more important for search engine robots such as Google crawlers.
-They measure the technical parameters of your store: server response, time to first byte, time to last byte, etc.
+It is more important for search engine robots such as Google crawlers.
+They measure your store’s technical parameters: server response, time to first byte, time to last byte, etc.

 The target performance here is 200 ms for time-to-first-byte and under 2 seconds for time-to-last-byte.
-These values supposedly don’t directly influence rankings but at the same time, they kind of do, although indirectly.
+These values supposedly don’t directly influence rankings, but at the same time, they kind of do, although indirectly.
 So don’t dismiss them entirely.
-Google looks at a number of user behavior metrics to determine whether the web store brings value to the customer.
+Google looks at several user behavior metrics to determine whether the web store brings value to the customer.
+If you want your store to be as fast as possible and all the important metrics are green, read our guide on optimizing Magento for Google Page Speed Insights.

 If user stays are short, view depth is low, and the average time of visit is abysmal – don’t be surprised that your website sinks lower and lower with every search index update.